 So, what sugars are safe?
 How are they different?
+What should you know about good sugar vs. bag sugar?
 Sweeteners like honey, cane sugar, and agave have varying ratios of glucose to fructose.
 This determines how they affect your blood sugar levels, liver function, and immune response.

 Here’s a breakdown of the glucose/fructose content of the most common sweeteners, and how they rank on the good/better/best scale.

-To determine the best and worst sugars, we’ll weigh the ratios of glucose to fructose and the glycemic index and glycemic load of each.
+To determine good sugar vs. bad sugars, we’ll weigh the ratios of glucose to fructose and the glycemic index and glycemic load of each.
 Glycemic load values below are based on a serving size of one tablespoon.

 Glycemic Index (GI): How fast a food’s sugar content is absorbed into the bloodstream